VKAngelOfDeath/VCMP-Object-Ped-System/README.md

 You can debug or see the waypoints in-game by putting: PlayerDebugView to 0 inside onScriptLoadWP() in the WaypointsMain.nut file.
 This debug method increases the performance signficantly, I used it only to test the waypoints.
 A server restart is recommended after using the debug mode.

-# Possible updates that can be made
+# Possible future updates
+1. The script can be edited to include vehicle waypoints, this requires certain vehicle waypoints to be adjusted and for the squirrel class to be changed.
-You may edit the script and the ipl file to add other types of waypoints as well or to add the pedestrian waypoints I excluded.
+2. The IPL file can edited to add back the waypoints for pedestrian I excluded.